dcrapis/oceandao-wiki/Town-Hall-2.md

 ## Recording

-If you happened to miss OceanDAO Town Hall #2
+If you happened to miss OceanDAO Town Hall #2, here is the recording:

 Meeting Recording: